 Welcome to the Farm!

-- In addition to rotational grazing, we carefully manage soil fertility by amending with manure from the farm and wood-ash from a local wood-fired power plant in Burlington, VT.
+In addition to rotational grazing, we carefully manage soil fertility by amending the soil with manure from the farm and wood-ash from a local wood-fired power plant in Burlington, VT.
 We also frost-seed legumes to increase the soil's nitrogen content and improve the forage quality for cows.

 BARN & MILKING FACILITY

-- During the winter when our cows are unable to graze, they spend their days in the barn where a well lit sand-bedded free stall allows them to achieve full physiological expression.
+During the snowy Vermont winter when our cows are unable to graze, they spend their days in the barn where a well lit sand-bedded free stall allows them to achieve full physiological expression.